-This is the most frequent question we get asked and for obvious reasons.
-We understand how precious your photographs are and that is why we take the upmost care and we insist on managing the process of collecting and returning your photos to you.
+This is one of our most frequently questions, for obvious reasons.
+We understand how precious your photographs are and that is why we take the upmost care of them and we insist on managing the process of collecting and returning your photos to you.
 We have a great relationship with our couriers and with real time tracking we’re sure to keep your photographs safe and sound.
 We’ve been operating since 2012 and have not so much as misplaced a single photograph.

 Preparing your photographs

-We scan slides but unfortunately do not scan negatives.
-It’s rare we need to scan a negative as we can capture an excellent scan from the original photograph.
-Slides are usually 35mm though we can cater for most formats; please just ask.
+We do scan slides but unfortunately do not offer a scanning service for negatives.
+It’s rare we need to scan a negative as we can usually capture an excellent scan from the original print.
+Slides are usually 35mm but we can cater for most formats; please just ask.
 If you do have a requirement for a service we do not provide, by all means get in touch as we often know someone who might be able to help.

-Would you dispose of my photographs upon completion?
+Can you dispose of my original photographs upon completion?

 Unfortunately not.
 We love photos so much, it’s just not in our nature to destroy them.
-Even though you will now have digital copies of your own, we will return your originals back to you to manage as you see fit.
+Even though you will have digital copies of your photos, we will return your originals back to you to do with as you see fit.

 I’m worried about the content of some of my images?

 Most photo collections contain images of an ‘interesting’ nature which may be silly or embarrassing.
 We’re human and we understand this completely.
-Our scanning process is highly automated so we won’t even see the content of most of your images, unless there is a technical issue.
+Our scanning process is partially automated so we won’t see the detail of most of your images anyway, unless there is a technical issue.
 As part of our Terms and Conditions, however, we are obliged by law to state that any images containing illegal activities will have to be reported to the appropriate authorities.
-We are sure that you understand this is a legal requirement and will support us with executing it.

 How should I prepare my photos?